shaikadil95/emonPi/README.md

 # emonPi
-This code retrive feeds from empnPi devices using API key!
+This code retrive feeds from emonPi devices using API key!